 SQL Server stored procedure return value data type

 You might be talking about the data type of return codes in SQL Server stored procedure.
 The data type of a return code is always an integer.
-If you want to return other types of data, you have to use the output parameters.
+If you want to return other data types, use the output parameters.
 You cannot use the return codes in that case.

 SQL Server stored procedure default return value